What is self-esteem and self-worth?

-Have a look at our page, with plenty of great tips for Boosting Self-Esteem
+Have a look at our page that offers you plenty of great tips and techniques for Boosting Self-Esteem

 Exercise to build self-esteem

-Exercise can help us to feel good about ourselves - and the speaker in ths short video also makes the point that is good for our body image
+Exercise can help us to feel good about ourselves – and the speaker in this short video also makes the point that is good for our body image